lamecksilva/lamecksilva/README.md

 #### About me
 I'm just curious in this programming world, even though I work as a software engineer on a daily basis. 🤙

 >I prefer and use technologies with javascript, Node.js, React.js and the like ...
-However, don't compare me to students of '🚀🪑' courses out there.

 #### Interests

-- 🏗 Web Technologies / Development ️
+- 🏗 Web & Mobile Technologies / Development ️
 - 🔧 Create new 'Things'
-- 💰 Investments / Financial market
 - 💪 Workout and Bodybuilding (Mainly)

 #### Contact